apache/spark/python/docs/source/development/debugging.rst

 Py4j
 ~~~~

-- **Py4JJavaError**
+**Py4JJavaError**

-Py4JJavaError is raised when an exception occurs in the Java client code.
+``Py4JJavaError`` is raised when an exception occurs in the Java client code.
-You can see the type of exception that was thrown on the Java side and its stack trace, “java.lang.NullPointerException”.
+You can see the type of exception that was thrown on the Java side and its stack trace, as ``java.lang.NullPointerException`` below.

 Example: